pobot/pybot-core/README.md

 ''pybot'' collection
 ====================

-This package is part of the ''pybot'' packages collection, which aims at gathering contributions created while experimenting with various technologies or hardware in the context of robotics projects.
+This package is part of POBOT's `pybot` packages collection, which aims at gathering contributions created while experimenting with various technologies or hardware in the context of robotics projects.